rtrlib/handbook/source/tools.rst

 as well as 10 lines of the resulting output:

 .. code-block:: Bash
+    :caption: Output of the rtrclient tool
+    :name: lst-rtrclient

     rtrclient tcp -k -p rpki-validator.realmv6.org 8282
     Prefix                                     Prefix Length         ASN